Inherited assets and divorce

 We often get asked questions relating to divorce and inheritance, such as ‘what happens if I inherit assets when I am going through a divorce or if I am already divorced?
 Is my ex entitled to any of it?’.

-The topic of divorce and inheritance can be quite complex and we shall try and clarify this for you in this blog, as understandably this topic is very important to many of you.
+The topic of inheritance and divorce can be quite complex, and we shall try to simplify inheritance on divorce in this blog, as understandably this topic is very important to many people.

 *Note: All references to divorce below, apply equally to dissolution